 - dislike bright lights

-- have red or purple spots or bruises on the skin (see the photo above but be aware only 1 in 3 children/adults with meningococcal disease have a rash)
+- have red or purple spots or bruises on the skin (see the photos above but be aware only 1 in 3 children and adults with meningococcal disease have a rash)

 If your child has one or more of the symptoms of meningococcal disease:

 - ring a doctor, after hours medical centre or Healthline (0800 611 116) right away - whether it is night or day